 Dear Sussex Student:

-Welcome to the 2022-2023 academic year at Sussex County Community College.
-The entire SCCC family is here to assist you in your educational journey as you pursue your academic goals.
-Whether you are a first-time-in-college student or a life-long learner, our faculty and staff are dedicated to providing you with the quality education and the foundation you will need.
-If you are here to earn an associate degree and transfer to a four-year institution or prepare yourself for immediate placement in the workforce, Sussex will prepare you for the next step.
+Welcome to the 2023-2024 academic year at Sussex County Community College.
+Whether you are a first-time-in-college student or a life-long learner, our faculty and staff are dedicated to providing you with the quality education and the foundation you will need for your college career and beyond.

-I hope you will take advantage of the many wonderful opportunities that Sussex County Community College has to offer you outside of the classroom.
-We have over 30 clubs, sports teams, and many exciting, cultural and personally enriching student events.
-We believe that learning takes place both inside and outside the classroom.
-Our student activities and leadership opportunities are premier in the state of New Jersey.
+I also hope you will take advantage of the many wonderful opportunities that Sussex County Community College offers you outside the classroom.
+With twelve sports teams and many exciting, cultural, and personally enriching student events, your learning takes place both inside and outside the classroom.
 Get involved!
 Aspire to be a Student Ambassador, a club officer, or a scholar-athlete.
 Visit our eBook storefront and ice cream shop.
-Cheer on our teams along with our Skylander mascot.
+Cheer on our teams, along with our Skylander mascot.
 Take a trip with us to a Broadway show or renowned museum.
-Come introduce yourself – our doors are open.
-You will find that the more you participate in the life of the campus, the more connected you will feel to the SCCC family.
+You will find that the more you participate in campus life, the more connected you will feel to the College, the college community, and your classmates.

 Best Wishes,